Pritichahal/pygetpapers1/README.md

 - `--references` and `--citations` flags can be used to download the references and citations respectively.
 - It also requires source for references (AGR,CBA,CTX,ETH,HIR,MED,PAT,PMC,PPR)

-   `pygetpapers -q "lantana" -k 10 -o "test" -c -x --citation PMC`
+   `pygetpapers1 -q "lantana" -k 10 -o "test" -c -x --citation PMC`

 ### Downloading only the metadata
 If you are looking to download just the metadata in the supported formats`--onlyquery` is the flag you use.
 It saves the metadata in the output directory.